ayushghosh-123/Java-A-Z/oops/Introduction/class&object.md

 1. A class is declared using the class keyword.
 2. It can contain: variable , function , constructor
 3. Objects are created from a class using the new keyword.

-4.It is didn't occcupy the memory
+4. It is didn't occupy the memory

 🚀 Code -
 ---